Modelling Mutual Exclusion in a Process Algebra with Time-outs: Introduction

 The requirements on fair schedulers and mutual exclusion protocols in Part~\ref{requirements} are formulated in the language of \emph{linear-time temporal logic} \cite{Pnueli77,HuthRyan04}.
 However, standard treatments of temporal logic turned out to be inadequate to formalise these requirements.
 For this reason, Part~\ref{RTL} presents a form of temporal logic that is adapted for the study of reactive systems, interacting with their environments through synchronisation of actions.
 (Reactive) temporal logic primarily applies to distributed systems formalised as states in a Kripke structure.
 However, it smoothly lifts to distributed systems formalised, for instance, as states in labelled transition systems, as Petri nets, or as expressions in a process algebra like CCS\@.
 As explained in \Sec{Models}, this is achieved through canonical translations from (states in) labelled transition systems to (states in) Kripke structures, and from Petri nets or process algebra expressions to states in labelled transition systems.
 Assumptions such as progress, justness and fairness are gathered under the heading \emph{completeness criteria}, as in essence they say which execution paths are regarded as complete runs of a represented system.
 These criteria are incorporated in reactive temporal logic.
 To capture justness, \Sec{LTSC} defines a concurrency relation $\naconc$ on the labelled transition systems that occur in the translation steps from CCS or Petri nets to Kripke structures.

 As a reading guide, I offer a table of contents and the diagram of Figure~\ref{dependence}.

+Here a dashed arrow indicates that although a concept introduced in the source section returns in the target, in spite of this the target section can be read independently of the source.
+The different colours mark the four parts of which this paper consists.
 Sections \ref{sec:motivation}--\ref{sec:blocking} and \ref{sec:history}--\ref{sec:formalising mutex} are taken from \cite{EPTCS322.6}; the only added novelty is the treatment of the next-state operator {\bf X} in reactive linear-time temporal logic, and the corresponding mild simplification of the requirements on fair schedulers and mutual exclusion protocols in Sections~\ref{sec:formalising FS} and~\ref{sec:formalising mutex}. \Sec{translating}, on translating reactive temporal logic into standard temporal logic, is also new here, as well as \Sec{safety}, characterising a fragment of linear-time temporal logic that denotes safety formulas.
-On that fragment there is no difference between reactive and standard temporal logic.
+On that fragment there is no difference between reactive and standard temporal logic. \advance\textheight 27pt